 - When employers may deduct food and beverages provided to employees

-- Understand the new statutory and regulatory rules relating to the deductibility of expenses associated with meals, entertainment, and food and beverages employers provide to employees
+- Understand the new rules relating to the deductibility of expenses associated with meals, entertainment, and food and beverages that employers provide to employees

 Tax practitioners who anticipate advising clients with respect to employer meals and entertainment expenditures